CLI Configuration Guide

 :

-# Disable streaming by default
+# Disable web search by default

-ngpt --cli-config set no-stream true
+ngpt --cli-config set web-search false

 Getting Configuration Values